MelJan/PyDeep/docs/tutorials/GRBM_natural_images.rst

    :scale: 75 %
    :alt: GRBM weights unnormalized

-The same filter normalized independently for a better visualization of the structure.
+For a better visualization of the structure, t he same filter normalized independently.

 .. figure:: images/GRBM_weights_normalized.png
    :scale: 75 %
    :alt: GRBM weights normalized

 Sampling results for some examples.
-The first row shows training data and the following rows are the results after one Gibbs-sampling step starting from the previous row.
+The first row shows training data and the following rows are the results after one step of Gibbs-sampling starting from the previous row.

 .. figure:: images/GRBM_samples.png
    :scale: 75 %
    :alt: GRBM samples

-The log-likelihood of training and test data
+The log-likelihood and reconstruction error for training and test data

 .. code-block:: Python